 If you pay Social Security taxes and are or will be eligible for Social Security benefits (regardless of your age), you should register for an account on the Social Security Administration’s (SSA’s) website so you can periodically review your account and alert the SSA of any suspicious activity.

-3. Protect All Your Financial Account Information
+3. Protect All Your Financial Account Information to prevent someone trying to steal your identity

 While your Social Security number is a highly sought-after piece of information, it’s important to keep the numbers and identifying information for all financial accounts safe and secure as well.
 That’s true for bank accounts, savings accounts, retirement and investment accounts, credit card accounts, loan accounts – anything financial.